-Rob Kardashian Putting Health And Baby Dream First Amid Blac Chyna Split
+Rob Kardashian Putting Health And Baby Dream First, Amid Blac Chyna Split

 “Rob Kardashian might be reeling from his split with Blac Chyna, but the reality star is taking steps to show that he’s not simply wallowing in misery.”

-The article highlights all the ways Rob is seemingly changing for the better as he works to combat type 2 diabetes and depression.
+The article highlights all the ways Rob is seemingly changing for the better, as he works to combat type 2 diabetes and depression.

 A post shared by ROBERT KARDASHIAN (@robkardashian) on